 What Is Furlough?

 A furlough is a temporary, unpaid leave of absence from work.
 Employers often use furloughs to cut costs during periods of reduced business activity and financial hardship.
-Examples of businesses that often use furlough include landscaping companies and ice cream shops.
+Examples of businesses that often use this leave include landscaping companies, ice cream shops, hotels, movie theaters, manufacturing companies, and universities.

-During furlough, employees are usually required to take a certain amount of time off without pay.
+Employers require furloughed employees to take some time off without pay.
 However, they are still employed by the company.
-Furloughs are distinct from permanent layoffs.
+Furloughs are distinct from permanent layoffs, where the employer doesn’t plan to bring the employees back.

 What Is a Furlough Letter?